 - the addition of a link for learning disability contacts in London;

-GPs, dentists and optometrists in all CCGs in the London area are advised to use the Pan London USC referral forms when referring patients with a suspected cancer, as they contain the updated guidelines from NICE published in 2015 (NG12) as well as additional tumour-specific referral criteria and deviations which have been agreed for the London area.
+GPs, dentists and optometrists in all London boroughs are advised to use the pan-London USC referral forms when referring patients with a suspected cancer, as they contain the updated guidelines from NICE published in 2015 (NG12) as well as additional tumour-specific referral criteria and deviations which have been agreed for the London area.

 While guidelines assist the practice of healthcare professionals, they do not replace their knowledge, skills or clinical judgement.
 NG12 also supports clinicians to refer patients appropriately where cancer is suspected even if the patient does not meet NG12/Pan-London referral criteria.

 Referrers should include as much clinical and patient sensitive information as possible to enable swift triage and processing.

 Below you can find educational information, links and data that you may find useful.

 - Faster Diagnosis Standard

 - Rapid Diagnostic Centre / Non-Specific Symptoms service: what to do if it may be cancer, but the tumour site is unclear

 - Pan-London Urgent Suspected Cancer referral criteria: Soft Tissue Sarcoma in Adults contacts

 Electronic Referral System (e-RS)